e-saviour/e-saviour/README.md

-# e-saviour
-A social networking / media platform to channelize the public awareness  about saving and planting trees into actual action in that direction.
+e-Saviour - Stands for earth-Saviour.
+It is a social networking / media platform to channelize the public awareness about saving and planting trees  into actual action in that direction.
+The scope of this project initially focuses on the e-management of planting and nurturing planted trees upto the point that they become self sufficient.
+The scope of this project is kept open to include other management of other climate saving initiatives also.
+The management expected through this project is voluntary management of people by people.